MakerFaireOrlando/mfo-static-website/_exhibits/2023-techcentral-presented-by-the-osceola-library-system.md

 exhibit-id: 23-41
 space-number: Unassigned
 description: "Explore The Osceola Library System's innovative makerspace.
 3D Printing, Virtual Reality, and more! "
-description-long: "Library System, TechCentral is a new and innovative space on the second floor of Hart Memorial Library in Downtown Kissimmee.
+description-long: "Presented by the Osceola Library System, TechCentral is a new and innovative space on the second floor of Hart Memorial Library in Downtown Kissimmee.

 Step into a world of boundless possibilities as you explore our state-of-the-art labs for 3D Printing, Virtual Reality, Robotics, Audio Production, Sewing, and more!
 Whether you're a seasoned creator or a curious beginner, our technicians are on hand to support and guide you in your journey."
 image: /assets/images/exhibit-images/23-41-exhibit-techcentral-presented-by-the-osceola-library-system-11-large.png